 Medication therapies have been used for decades to control drug use and diminish cravings.
-Addiction medicine has evolve tremendously, where detoxification methods have shown to be much better than methadone, in order to achieve a drug free state.
-Drug addiction can be a very complex illness, usually characterized by a very strong and most of the time uncontrollable drug cravings, along with compulsive drug seeking behaviors, which overpowers the possibility of devastating consequences.
-Once drug addiction sets in the person’s ability to choose not to do drugs becomes somewhat compromised.
-The behavior of seeking and consuming drugs, becomes compulsive.
-This behavior is mostly a result of the effects caused by a prolonged drug exposure on brain functioning.
+Addiction medicine has evolved tremendously, where detoxification methods have shown to be much better than methadone, in order to achieve a drug-free state.
+Drug addiction can be a very complex illness, usually characterized by very strong and most of the time uncontrollable drug cravings, along with compulsive drug-seeking behaviors, which overpowers the possibility of devastating consequences.
+Once drug addiction sets in the person’s ability to choose not to do drugs become somewhat compromised.
+The behavior of seeking and consuming drugs becomes compulsive.
+This behavior is mostly a result of the effects caused by prolonged drug exposure on brain functioning.
 Addiction is considered a brain disease that affects multiple brain functions, that will influence reward paths, motivation, learning abilities, memory, and behavior.

 The world was shocked when it was reported that one of the Kennedy’s, Mary Richardson Kennedy, committed suicide.
 Even more shocking was the Westchester County Medical Examiner’s autopsy report showing that she had at least three anti-depressants and painkillers in her system.
 A lot of those addicted to prescription drugs deal with pain – be it emotional or psychological pain.
 Alone, depressed and with a history of domestic problems is a common profile.
 Incidental addicts are those who were given prescription pain killer and became physically dependent.

 A recovering alcoholic, Kennedy was free of alcohol when she committed suicide.
 Cross-addiction is very strong especially when complete abstinence is not practiced due to uncontrolled urges.